-WDFW should continue to support and participate in coalitions like the RRC that engage partners in educating new and existing users to recreate safely and responsibly on public lands.
-WDFW also should focus attention on welcoming and serving more diverse audiences, making sure all visitors to WDFW-managed lands have the information they need to enjoy these precious places, and inviting people to participate in their stewardship.
+WDFW will continue to consult with tribes, engage tribe-affiliated groups like the Northwest Indian Fisheries Commission recreation working group, and support and participate in coalitions like the RRC that engage partners in educating new and existing users to recreate safely and responsibly on public lands.
+WDFW also will focus attention on welcoming and serving more diverse audiences, making sure all visitors to WDFW-managed lands have the information they need to enjoy these precious places, and inviting people to participate in their stewardship.

-- 2.1 Engage government partners in recreation planning and program development. - 2.2 Engage underrepresented communities in recreation planning and program development. - 2.3 Recruit, retain, and reactivate diverse hunters and anglers. - 2.4 Create a statewide interpretation program. - 2.5 Engage volunteers in supporting the recreation needs of visitors to WDFW-managed lands. - 2.6 Equip managers to manage local user conflicts. - 2.7 Educate visitors about how and where to recreate responsibly.

-Washington resident demographics compared to demographics of visitors to WDFW-managed lands (NW Research Group & C+C, 2018)

-2. EDUCATION AND ENGAGEMENT

-Engage government partners in recreation planning and program development.

-Coordination and Consultation with Tribes

-Consistent with Executive Order 21-02 and WDFW Policy 5007, WDFW will coordinate and consult with Washington's federally recognized tribes on the development and implementation of the 10-year Recreation Strategy for WDFW-managed lands.
-WDFW also will seek opportunities to collaborate with tribes and other experts in developing systems and programs for measuring, monitoring, and mitigating the impacts of outdoor recreation on tribally significant cultural and natural resources

-Collaboration with State Land Managers

-WDFW, DNR, and Washington State Parks have different missions but our work overlaps in the management of state recreation lands.
+OBJECTIVE DELIVERABLE 2.1 Engage government 2.11 Coordination and Consistent with Executive Order 21-02 partners in Consultation with and WDFW Policy 5007, WDFW will recreation planning Tribes coordinate and consult with and program Washington's federally recognized tribes development. on the development and implementation of the 10-year Recreation Strategy for WDFW-managed lands.
+WDFW also will seek opportunities to collaborate with tribes and other experts in developing systems and programs for measuring, monitoring, and mitigating the impacts of outdoor recreation on tribally significant cultural and natural resources 2.12 Collaboration with State Land Managers WDFW, DNR and Washington State Parks have different missions but our work overlaps in the management of state recreation lands.
 Where appropriate, it is in the public's interest that the recreation and planning of state recreation lands is coordinated across state land boundaries.
 WDFW will strengthen its collaboration with Washington State Parks and DNR in planning and managing recreation on state lands.
 Areas for expanded collaboration include message development to promote responsible recreation and the development of a shared impact monitoring framework.

-Engagement with local and regional governments

-Management of state recreation lands has significant environmental, social, and economic implications for local and regional communities.
+2.13 Engagement with local and regional governments Management of state recreation lands has significant environmental, social, and economic implications for local and regional communities.
 These communities should be engaged in the recreation planning and decision making affecting their daily lives.
 WDFW will engage local and regional government partners in recreation policy development, management and planning decisions impacting their respective jurisdictions and constituents.

-Engage underrepresented communities in recreation planning and program development

-Listening sessions

-Most visitors to WDFW-managed lands are white males over the age of 35.
-WDFW values all visitors, but these demographics do not reflect the rich diversity of the Washington state population.
+2.2 Engage underrepresented communities in recreation planning 2.21 Listening sessions Most visitors to WDFW-managed lands are white males over the age of 35.
+6 WDFW values all visitors, but these demographics do not reflect the rich and program development. diversity of the Washington state population.
 A series of facilitated listening sessions will explore this discrepancy and opportunities to make WDFW-managed lands feel safer and more welcoming for diverse visitors of all ages and backgrounds.
 WDFW will engage an external facilitator to support recruitment and facilitate discussions with diverse groups of people interested in outdoor recreation in Washington.

-Trusted Advocates program

-Successfully used in cities across the U.S., the Trusted Advocate engagement model contracts with a member of a specific community to support engagement of their community in a public process.
+2.22 Trusted Advocates program Successfully used in cities across the U.S., the Trusted Advocate engagement model contracts with a member of a specific community to support engagement of their community in a public process.
 Trusted Advocates usually have deep connections to their communities as organizers and/or advocates.
 To better serve diverse Washingtonians, WDFW will develop and evaluate recreation programs in collaboration with underrepresented communities.
 Trusted advocates embedded in their communities will be contracted as community liaisons in developing and evaluating recreation investments and programs on WDFW-managed lands.
 WDFW will develop and implement a trusted advocates program to contract community leaders from LGBTQ+ and communities of color, seniors, youth, and people with disabilities.
 Trusted advocate roles may include participating in program development work groups, advising on message development and outreach, and conducting outreach.

+Return to table of contents

-&lt;sup>6 90% of WDFW visitors to WDFW-managed lands are male, 90% are over the age of 35, and 91% are white (Northwest Research Group & C+C, 2018).
+6 90% of WDFW visitors to WDFW-managed lands are male, 90% are over the age of 35, and 91% are white (Northwest Research Group & C+C, 2018).